 Traditional green building certifications are rapidly becoming obsolete, which in many ways is actually a good thing.
 Within the last couple of decades, sustainability has successfully infiltrated common construction practice and the awareness of the general public.
 Cities, consumers, and developers now expect all new construction to meet at least a minimum level of sustainability.
 Some states have even created new sustainable building codes, such as CAL Green in California.
-As a result, the goal of various green building certification systems--to make the construction industry more sustainable--has largely been realized (Photo by Jeff Amram of Linden Apartments, Portland, Ore., by KTGY Architecture + Planning).
+As a result, the goal of various green building certification systems—to make the construction industry more sustainable—has largely been realized.
+(Photo: Jeff Amram of Linden Apartments, Portland, Ore., by KTGY Architecture + Planning)

-According to a 2015 study by Dodge Data & Analytics, in partnership with the National Association of Home Builders (NAHB) and Ply Gem Industries, 54 percent of homebuilders are currently constructing at least 16 percent of their new homes as green.
-By 2020, the number of green homebuilders is expected to rise to 81 percent with over half building at least 60 percent green homes.
-Some 83 percent of homebuilders believe that consumers will pay for homes that are healthier, although healthier and energy efficient can be two separate issues.
+According to a 2015 study by Dodge Data & Analytics, in partnership with the National Association of Home Builders (NAHB) and Ply Gem Industries, 54 percent of home builders are currently constructing at least 16 percent of their new homes as green.
+By 2020, the number of green home builders is expected to rise to 81 percent, with more than half building at least 60 percent green homes.
+Some 83 percent of home builders believe that consumers will pay for homes that are healthier, although healthier and energy efficient can be two separate things.

 Most traditional green building certification systems focus on minimizing material and energy consumption, with user experience being a nice byproduct.
 As preserving natural resources and maximizing energy efficiency will become the new minimum baseline, wellness design will be the next stage of the sustainability movement.
 Sure enough, wellness certification systems are now sprouting up.